YongqunXu/All_Planar_3L5P/README.md

 *   **Letters.m**      The definition of three-loop planar pentagon alphabet.
 *   **Propagators.m**                      The definition of inversed propagators for each family.
 Seven of them at last were taking as irreducible scalar product.
 *   **Kinematics.m**                       The definition of five cyclic Mandelstam variables s_{i,i+1}.
+*   **ForbiddenPairs.txt**                 The forbidden pairs in the second entries condition, each integer labels the number of letter in "Letters.m".

 <!--
 ## Contact